ajbrowe/wp-calendar/readme.txt

 = Important Note =
 This plugin is a release candidate.
 All the functions have been tested and the translation is done by myself.
-If you find any bugs and spelling or grammatical errors, please write a comment on the (http://www.faebusoft.ch/downloads/wp-calendar "plugin website").
+If you find any bugs and spelling or grammatical errors, please write a comment on the [plug-in website](http://www.faebusoft.ch/downloads/wp-calendar).

+= Features =
+* Normal and all-day events
+* Event categorization (using WP categories)
+* Event states (draft, published)
+* Easy to use admin interface (Wordpress style)
+* Event overview including filters and pagination
+* Mass operations on events (delete, set state)
+* Graphical calendar to choose dates
+* Same authority checks as for post and pages
+* Date format configuration
+* Easy and fully documented integration
+* Supporting special tags in post/page content and title
+* Different functions for integration in your theme
+* Single event output
+* Multi event output with many options
+* Event grouping in output (per day, month or year)
+* Multi output allows filters on every field
+* Output of all fields (author, publisher, dates, states,…)
+* Internationalization including dates

+= Planned =
+* Repeating events
+* Customer fields
+* Google Maps integration
+* Graphical ajax calendar
+* Dashboard integration
+* Calendar widgets

 == Installation ==